Runaway bride case: Timeline

 On April 26, 2005, Mason notified police that Wilbanks was missing two hours after she failed to return from her evening jog.

-The next day, on April 27, 2005, people took part in the search for Wilbanks.
+The next day, people began to take part in the search for Wilbanks.
 Local police speculated publicly that Wilbanks' disappearance might be "a case of the premarital jitters," but the search continued.
 The mayor of Duluth later reported the city spent between $40,000 and $60,000 in the search.

 Police received numerous pieces of evidence that later turned out to be false leads, including large clumps of dark brown hair in an area next to a retention pond, a variety of clothing, and purported murder weapons.

 On April 28, Major Donald L. Woodruff of the City of Duluth's Police Department announced that because there were no other explanations, Wilbanks' disappearance was being handled as a criminal investigation.
 The FBI and the Georgia Bureau of Investigation were now involved in the case.

 On April 29, Wilbanks' relatives offered a $100,000 reward and planned vigils.
 Later that day, Wilbanks called Mason from a pay phone and told him that she had been kidnapped, but had just been released.
 She also called 911, declaring in a frantic voice that she had been kidnapped and sexually assaulted by a Hispanic man and a Caucasian woman in their 40s driving a blue van.
 When asked if she knew what direction her captors went after setting her free, she said, "I have no idea.
 I don't even know where I am."
 The calls were traced to a pay phone at a 7-Eleven convenience store in Albuquerque, New Mexico, where she was picked up by local police.
 Her family publicly thanked the media for getting through to the kidnappers.
 Later, during FBI interrogation, Wilbanks admitted that she had not been abducted, but needed time and space to escape the pressures of her upcoming wedding.
 On May 9 Wilbanks entered a treatment facility "to address physical and mental issues which, she believes, played a major role in her running from herself."

 Wilbanks canceled her engagement to her fiancé on May 17.

 On May 25 Wilbanks was charged with making false statements.

 Wilbanks reached an agreement with the city of Duluth on May 31 to repay more than $13,000 in costs incurred by the city in their search.